getodk/central-backend/docs/api.md

 To upload a binary to an expected file slot, `POST` the binary to its endpoint.
 Supply a `Content-Type` MIME-type header if you have one.

+If there is already a dataset linked to this attachment, it will be unlinked.

 + Parameters
     + xmlFormId: `simple` (string, required) - The `xmlFormId` of the Form being referenced.
+    + filename: `people.csv` (string, required) - The name of tha attachment.

 + Request (*/*)
     + Body